 College Application

 Completing applications can be stressful, but it does not have to be.
 Start early.
 Try to complete the list of schools you intend to apply to by October 1 (but don’t rule out schools that come to your attention later).
-You should have a good mix of reach, target and safety schools on your list.
+You should have a good mix of reach, match and likely schools on your list.

 For more college admissions lingo, we put together a list of the most common phrases and terms.